 'The Oxford system produces graduates who are able to think independently and creatively, and above all, know how to go about continual learning.
 In our business, the ability to handle new situations, and new skills, is much more important than any specific vocational or subject-specific training.'

 IT Services Firm

 'Bright, talented people with an optimistic outlook and excellent communications skills.'

 'One can rely on the quality of the training, level of reasoning and problem solving ability, integrity, and respect of Oxford students.'

 There are more jobs advertised through the Careers Service than students to fill them.

 Nearly 7,050 opportunities were advertised over the past year on Oxford’s online system, CareerConnect, including internships, work experience places and permanent jobs.

 It doesn’t matter which subject you choose, studying at Oxford prepares you for a very broad range of careers.

-Six months after leaving, the majority of our students are in employment and most of the rest are in further study.
-When we checked with the 2014 leavers, only 3% were looking for work and 6% were doing something else such as taking time out to travel and only 5% were looking for work.
+Six months after leaving, the majority of our recent graduates are in employment or in further study.
+7% were doing something else such as taking time out to travel and only 5% were looking for work.